jwplayer/jwplayer-sdks/providers/javascript-providers.md

 1. supports(:Item):Boolean - a method to determine if the provider supports a given file
 1. getName():String - returns the name of your provider, for example "MyProvider"
-1. and more - please visit the [Default Provider](https://github.com/jwplayer/jwplayer/blob/master/src/js/providers/providers.js) for more info.
+1. and more - please visit the [Default Provider](https://github.com/jwplayer/jwplayer/blob/master/src/js/providers/default.js) for more info.

 ### Details

-When creating a new provider, it is important to note that it will be extending the [default provider](https://github.com/jwplayer/jwplayer/blob/master/src/js/providers/providers.js)
+When creating a new provider, it is important to note that it will be extending the [default provider](https://github.com/jwplayer/jwplayer/blob/master/src/js/providers/default.js)

 You are expected to use this.setState within your provider for visual cues and analytics to work properly.

 **States**
 * states.LOADING - after load, seek, or quality change
 * states.STALLED - after playback halts due to underbuffer
+* states.BUFFERING - buffering
 * states.PLAYING - playing
 * states.PAUSED - paused
 * states.IDLE - After stopped